UltiRequiem/chuy/README.md

 then you will be asked which of them you want to execute, here you can pass more than one command if you want.

+If you want to integrate this tool with Poetry, try: [UltiRequiem/poetry-chuy-plugin](https://github.com/UltiRequiem/poetry-chuy-plugin)

 ### Screenshots

 Normal usage: